 Living on Campus at Centenary University can be one of the most exciting and rewarding experiences for a college student.

-Although we pride ourselves on being a very open and welcoming campus, while we are in stage 2 we have implemented the following visitation restrictions:
+Although we pride ourselves on being a very open and welcoming campus, we have implemented the following visitation restrictions at this time:

-- All visitors must first report to the Welcome Center on the first floor of the Seay Building (masks required to enter the building).
+- All visitors must first report to the Welcome Center on the first floor of the Seay Building.
+Visitors that are not up-to-date with their vaccine regimen must wear a face mask.

 - Visitors will receive a Clearance Slip indicating they have been cleared and directed to where they are going.